qouteall/qouteall-blog/blog/2025/About circular reference.md

 ![](circular/deadlock_one.drawio.png)

-These code examples are simplified.
-In real-world applications, the deadlock is often not obvious.
-The locking operations may be hidden by abstractions.
+**These examples are simplified.
+The real-world deadlocks are less obvious and often only trigger in specific conditions.** Some deadlocks rarely trigger and are hard to reproduce.

-Also, in production environments, deadlocks often rarely trigger (the frequently-triggered ones are caught during testing).
-Sometimes retrying can solve deadlock, but it may cause livelock explained below.
+Sometimes retrying can solve deadlock.
+Retrying may evade the specific condition that deadlock relies on.
+But retrying may cause livelock, explained below.

 ## Lock-free deadlock